 We are a people among whom those who look or think differently can be united in love and fellowship, centered on the person and grace of Jesus Christ.

 - We bridge cultural, racial, economic and gender barriers for Christ

 - We embrace the gifts of the global and historical Church

-They have 3 amazing kids – Makenna, Brooklyn, and Noah.
+They have 3 wonderful kids – Makenna, Brooklyn, and Noah.
 Jordan loved the San Diego Chargers until they moved to LA.
-Now he feels forsaken.
-These days, Jordan and Holly love coffee the most, because these kids wake up early.
+Now he feels disillusioned.
+These days, Jordan and Holly love good coffee the most, because these kids wake up early.